 The charging policy and scale of operations are the two most important measures of a charging scheme.
 As the complexity of charging policies increases and as schemes become more interconnected through interoperability agreement then the traditional measures of performance become increasingly irrelevant and comparisons become increasingly tenuous.
-A Value Pricing Scheme aimed at delivering a predictable level of road network performance to a road user (for which the user pays a free) is not directly comparable to an area pricing scheme that has, as its primary objective to reduce demand and reduce travel times across the road network.

 Several performance measures were identified and classified into one of four categories; internal interfaces, external user-related, external road network-related and external vehicle-related.

-It is only when these measures are recognised and identified can they be used to make investment decisions and, to the extent to which they are disclosed, can be used to compare scheme along relevant dimensions.
+It is only when these measures are recognised and identified can they be used to make investment appraisals based on cash accounting principles or alternatively political decisions that reflect social benefits and costs.
+If a city such as New York or San Francisco chose to outsource all or part of its operating then benchmarking is necessary to help development service level agreements with its service providers.
+Operating decisions and, to the extent to which they are disclosed, can be used to compare scheme along relevant dimensions.